alastor0325/autoplay-shield-study/docs/TELEMETRY.md

         // timestamp of when page was visited.
         "timestamp": 21231239123121,

+        // How long the prompt shows before users make their response.
+        // Result is seconds-based.
+        "responseTime", 1.25,

         // User can either click a button, hit the
         // ‘escape’ key, or ignore it and do nothing.